 The method of teaching is fully geared to achieve these objectives.
 SMIMS has also a scheme of teacher- guardian support system, which ensure that each students recieves individualized academic and psychological support and career related counseling from members of the faculty during the entire study period.
 Thus, students pursuing MBBS at SMIMS not only undergo rigorous training, but also receive support to become good individuals and responsible citizens of the country

-In respect of candidates belonging to Scheduled Castes, Scheduled Tribes or other Backward Classes the minimum marks obtained in Physics, Chemistry and Biology/Biotechnology taken together in qualifying examination shall be 40% instead of 50% from the recognised boards.
+To be eligible for admission to MBBS course, a candidate must have passed in the subjects of Physics, Chemistry, Biology/Bio-technology and English individually and must have obtained a minimum of 50% marks taken together in Physics, Chemistry and Biology/Bio-technology at the qualifying examination (10+2 or equivalent).
+In respect of candidates belonging to Scheduled Castes, Scheduled Tribes or other Backward Classes the minimum marks obtained in Physics, Chemistry and Biology/Biotechnology taken together in qualifying examination shall be 40% instead of 50% from the recognized boards.